 Projects in Development

 Re-stagings: A body of works that reads modern and post-modern visual art works as scores for performance.
 The series decodes the choreographic logic and somatic ideas already built into these works, unearthing the bodies implicit in objects, drawings, and texts.
 The series focuses on the works of artists who share an interest in embodiment, duration, and labor, including Sol LeWitt, Robert Morris, Richard Serra, Carl Andre, and Walter de Maria, all closely associated with dance and performance artists of their eras.
-As dance is considered increasinly through the lens of visual art, this series makes a counter claim, taking on visual art works as choreographies stilled in time.
+As dance is presented and historicized increasingly as visual art, Restagings responds by claiming these visual and conceptual works as dance.

-Re-stagings works in development and research include Choreographing LeWitt, a 25-hour choreographic and sonic translation of Sol LeWitt’s Wall Drawing # 56 (presented July 2017 at Fridman Gallery); Maria Maria, a two-dancer installation based on Walter de Maria’s 360/I Ching/ 64 Sculptures in conversation with his relationship with trumpeter Don Cherry; 3 Elles, a looping choreography that replaces the steel forms of Robert Morris’s 3Ls with bodies, gesturing towards Morris's engagements with dance-performance artists Simone Forti, Yvonne Rainer, and Carolee Schneemann; Richard (to steel), a series of durational solos spread throughout an institutional space based on Richard Serra’s Prop; and Under, a cyclical choreography based on Carl André’s aptly titled Fall.
-Past works include Two (2016, using Ellsworth Kelly’s Drawings on a Bus as spatial design); Well Mother (2015, using Robert Motherwell’s Elegy to the Spanish Republic as visual source material); and Before Coming Back in...
-(2014, based on conceptual composer Alvin Lucier’s score Palimpsest.)
+Re-stagings works in development and research include Choreographing LeWitt, a 25-hour choreographic and sonic translation of Sol LeWitt’s Wall Drawing # 56 (presented July 2017 at Fridman Gallery); Maria Maria, a two-dancer installation based on Walter de Maria’s 360/I Ching/ 64 Sculptures drawing on his relationship with trumpeter Don Cherry; 3 Elles, a looping choreography that replaces the steel forms of Robert Morris’s 3Ls with bodies, gesturing towards Morris's engagements with dance-performance artists Simone Forti, Yvonne Rainer, and Carolee Schneemann; Richard (to steel), a series of durational solos spread throughout an institutional space based on Richard Serra’s Prop; and Beneath, a cyclical choreography based on Carl André’s walkway pieces.